Bookmie-Devs/CssSystemBackend/README.md

 ---

-## The Plan
+## Maintanance and Contributions

-The frontend of the system will be open-source, allowing students to contribute.
-The backend will be maintained by core students for academic purposes, providing hands-on experience and the opportunity to work on a live project.
-This initiative aims to boost students' confidence in tackling real-world systems.
+- The frontend of the system will be open-source, allowing students to contribute and have experience with git and github with a maintainer to oversee the whole project.
+- The backend will be maintained by core students or participants who want to have knowledge about how the system was develope and how to improve on it for academic purposes, providing hands-on experience and the opportunity to work on a live project.
+- This initiative aims to boost students confidence in tackling real-world systems.

 ---